dtinblack/dtinblack.github.io/_posts/2017-06-26-more-to-innovation.md

 just don't come in and say "ah-hah" !
 The answer relates to clearly defining what the problem is, forcing yourself to write it down, researching the alternatives, picking one that will ring the bell and then going out and selling it".
-This is great advice that could be used in any industry, government, or organisation.
+This is great advice that could be used by any industry, government, or organisation.
 </p>

 When a problem is written down on a piece of paper the sentences can be analysed in a way that